Private Morocco Tours

 The rhythm that most people discover too late

-Every traveller who has done Morocco more than once says the same thing about their first trip: they wished they had moved more slowly.
-Not seen less - moved more slowly.
+Every traveller who has visited Morocco more than once says the same thing about their first trip: they wish they had moved more slowly.
+Not to see less, but to experience it more slowly.
 The Dades Valley, one of the most extraordinary landscapes in the south, is skipped on three-day circuits and rushed on five-day circuits because there is not time.
 The Todra Gorge, where the canyon walls are ten metres apart and three hundred metres high, deserves an hour on the canyon floor at the right time of day.
-It usually gets twenty minutes from the parking area.
+Instead, it usually gets a mere twenty minutes from the parking area.

 The difference between a Morocco trip you remember and one you are proud of is almost always pace.
 Not fewer destinations.
 Better rhythm between them.